 People with PWS have a flaw in the part of their brain that determines hunger and satiety that gives them a continuous urge to eat following their period of poor eating in the early years.
 In addition, they need fewer calories to maintain an appropriate weight.
 This is believed to be due to decreased muscle tone and bulk and lower physical activity.
 It is important to provide the needed nutrients while restricting calories in order to maintain a healthy weight.
 Access to food must be limited and regular (preferably daily) exercise should begin as early as possible.
 Weight management should be individualised and include weekly weighing, complete control of food intake, environmental barriers to food access (such as locks on kitchens) and diets acknowledging that fewer calories are required.

 In recent years, numerous studies have demonstrated conclusively that growth hormone replacement therapy can very positively affect growth, body composition (the proportion of fat to muscle and bone), and activity level in people with PWS.
 It can also improve breathing and probably also speech and academic performance.
 Since it can improve body shape and physical abilities, it also improves self-image.
 However, growth hormone requires a daily subcutaneous injection, is expensive, and is not covered by all health programs in all countries..

-Behaviour management is crucial for both weight and behavior problems.
-Behavior management should be oriented towards intervention and prevention.
+Behaviour management is crucial for both weight and behaviour problems.
+Behaviour management should be oriented towards intervention and prevention.
 Consistent enforcement of limits by all caregivers (including parents, the wider family, teachers, and residential carers) is very important.
-For best results, pre-schedule, pre-plan, avoid arguments and anticipate.
+For the best results, make a schedule, plan the day, avoid arguments and anticipate what issues may arise.